Updated November 18, 2021

 When it comes to safety within the Epic ecosystem and staying secure we believe in providing you all the tools necessary.
 You can find a full set of all the things you can do to better protect yourself and what we currently do to keep you safe in our FAQ.

 If you are curious about Parental Controls and how you can moderate your child’s playtime or interactions within Epic Games, head over to our Parental Control hub within account management.
-Here’s a look at how you can adjust social settings in Fortnite for example:

 The Epic Community Rules are not final and may change over time, so make sure you check back regularly to stay up to date.
 “But, I didn’t know…” is not a good excuse.
 We’re all here to have fun, create and enjoy great games!